DragonVale

 DragonVale is a park management simulator video game originally developed by Backflip Studios and released on September 14, 2011, for iOS and on November 9, 2012, for Android.
 DragonVale was one of the first breed-and-nurture games to be a commercial success.
 The game has been downloaded over 45 million times and has generated a total revenue of over $200 million.
-DragonVale was acquired by DECA Games in March 2020, after the shut down of Backflip Studios.
+DragonVale was acquired by DECA Games in March 2020, after the shutdown of Backflip Studios.

 Gameplay

 DragonVale is a dragon breeding simulation game in which players design an island park and display dragons in habitats.
 Displaying dragons allows the player to earn "DragonCash".
 DragonCash can be used to upgrade a park with new islands, habitats, and decorations.

 Basic elemental dragons can produce a specific set of hybrid dragons by being paired in the Breeding Cave, the Epic Breeding Island, the Cooperative Breeding Cave, and the Runic Breeding Caves (the last of which are only available during Easter or Christmas time).
 The ten basic elements are Plant, Fire, Earth, Cold, Lightning, Water, Air, Metal, Light, and Dark.

 Epic dragons are rarer than basic elemental dragons and hybrids.
 The epic dragons include Sun, Moon, Rainbow, Treasure, Olympus, Gemstone, Dream, Seasonal, Apocalypse, Chrysalis, Ornamental, Crystalline, Snowflake, Monolith, Aura, Hidden, Galactic, Surface, Melody, Zodiac, and their epic offspring hybrids.

 There are a number of limited or rare dragons, known as "Special Dragons", that are only available during a specific period of time.
 These dragons are themed toward specific holidays, seasons, DragonVale anniversaries, anomalies, months, and events.
 For example, the Ghost dragon is available for Halloween and the Reindeer dragon is available for the winter holidays.
 Another example is the Tien Dragon, which came out during the 10th anniversary of the creation of DragonVale.
 Many Epic dragons are also limited; for example, the Leap Year Dragon that is theoretically only available every 4 years.
 Limited dragons are often released alongside a limited park decoration.
 Limited dragons include the gemstone dragons, which correspond to the monthly birthstones.
 Gemstone dragons earn gems rather than DragonCash.
 Backflip Studios held several "Bring Em Back" events to give players a chance to breed a limited dragon they may have missed the first time around.
 DECA has held “Dragon Week” events to give players similar opportunities.

 Gems are a vital part of DragonVale.
 They can be used to speed up most in-game waiting times.
 Gems can be acquired through trading them with friends, winning them in the colosseum and race track, completing quests and goals, collecting from gemstone and crystalline dragons, or by purchasing them directly as an in-game-purchase.